rarpal/sample-sparkingest-rickmortyapi/README.md

 In this sample project I have slightly extended this technique by adding pagination to the calling API.
 This is a neccesarry addition as most producition API's has a upper limit on the data payload being sent over the internet and provides a facility to itteratively call additional pages until all data is extracted.
 This sample makes use of the Rick & Morty REST API to demonstrate this feature.

+The helper functions for starting the spark session and loggin has been adopted from the repo https://github.com/AlexIoannides/pyspark-example-project.

 ## Project Structure
-The project is structured to allow running ad-hoc scripts like notebooks as well as enabling for DevOps CI/CD integration with modularised python folders and files.
+The project is structured to allow running scripts and notebooks as well as enabling for DevOps CI/CD integration with modularised python folders and files.